 In the USA, people are most familiar with the German cockroach as it is quite common.
 This particular species is attracted to environments that are warm and humid, and they will also reproduce quickly if they can access food.
 You should note that these insects are not just a nuisance in living spaces.
 They also spread several bacteria, meaning you might end up contracting some diseases if you don’t kill the pests.

-I’m an entomologist with an ACE certification, so people often ask me about how to get rid of cockroaches.
+I’m an entomologist, so people often ask me about how to get rid of cockroaches.
 It is crucial to note that any extermination effort must target the eggs, in addition to the live cockroaches.
 In case you are unable to eliminate them, the oothecae are going to restart the roach problem.
 This short guide will help you understand how to get rid of these annoying insects and how to kill cockroaches’ eggs.
 Also, I will give you a comprehensive answer to the question: What do cockroaches eggs look like?

 Do Cockroaches Lay Eggs?

 Yes, they do.
 The egg marks the first stage in their lifecycle, after which they will go through the nymph stage, then mature into adults.
 They don’t go through a roach larvae stage.
 The eggs are carried in capsules that get harder as they age.
 The hardened shell helps to protect the roach from predators and other elements.

 Cockroaches never lay single eggs.
 In a single setting, a female cockroach can lay 10 to 60 eggs, and these will be subjected to an incubation period of between 24 and 215 days.
 German cockroaches typically lay 30 to 40 eggs in single settings.